turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 next generation token standards that are needed to make the dream a reality.
 The first result of that collective effort has produced [Fungible Token Core Standard NEP-141](https://github.com/near/NEPs/discussions/146).
-Yours truly has been actively involved in the process, and in this tutorial lesson I will do a deep dive into [NEP-141]((https://github.com/near/NEPs/discussions/146)) and walk you through the new API.
-The discussion had been lengthy, and my goal here is to sum it all up for you here.
+Yours truly has been actively involved in the process, and in this tutorial lesson I will do a deep dive into [NEP-141]((https://github.com/near/NEPs/discussions/146)) and walk you through the new and improved **Fungible Token Core API**.
+The online discussion had been lengthy, and my goal here is to sum it all up for you here.
 - **NOTE**: as of this writing, NEP-141 official documentation has not yet been published.
 I will be sharing with you my knowledge and understanding of NEP-141 based on the discussions and meetings I have personally been involved in.
 I invite you to join in on the discussion.